-Darrell Wilson, who spent the last 11 seasons at Iowa, is in his first season as the defensive secondary coach at Rutgers.
-He previously served as the running backs coach for the Scarlet Knights in 1999.
+Darrell Wilson, who spent 13 years in the Big Ten previously (11 at Iowa, two at Wisconsin), is in his second season as the defensive secondary coach at Rutgers.
+He served as the running backs coach for the Scarlet Knights in 1999.

 Iowa won 89 games during his tenure, with 52 Big Ten victories.
 The program participated in 10 bowl games since 2001 with six taking place in January.
-The Hawkeyes finished ranked in the final top 10 of both major polls four times in the past 11 seasons.
+The Hawkeyes finished ranked in the final top 10 of both major polls four times in his 11 seasons.

-Iowa has ranked among national leaders in interceptions in recent years.
+Iowa ranked among national leaders in interceptions in under Wilson’s watch.
 The Hawkeyes collected 10 interceptions in 2012, returning two of those for touchdowns.
-Cornerback Micah Hyde was honored with the Tatum-Woodson Defensive Back of the Year award, presented by the Big Ten, while earning first team all-Big Ten honors.
+Cornerback Micah Hyde was honored with the Tatum-Woodson Defensive Back of the Year award, presented by the Big Ten, while earning First Team All-Big Ten honors.

 In 2010, the Hawkeyes ranked fifth in the nation in total defense (332.1), sixth in rushing defense (101.5) and seventh in scoring defense (17.0).
 Iowa also tied for seventh in turnover margin (+13) and 11th in interceptions (19).
 True freshman James Morris earned Freshman All-America honors at middle linebacker.
 Iowa’s special teams ranked sixth nationally in punt coverage (3.9) and 12th in kickoff returns (25.3).